4 Jun - 3 Dec 2023

 This session is primarily for, but not limited to, families with autistic children; autistic young people and adults; adults living with dementia; adults and children with mental health problems; and any other visitors with sensory needs or who may prefer a more relaxed experience, plus their families, friends and carers.

 At 12:00 sound will be switched back on, but visitors to this session are welcome to remain in the museum for as long as they like.
-A quiet space will be available in the Level 2 Events Space from 10:00-12:30, please speak to a member of staff for directions.
+A quiet space will be available in the Level 4 Learning Centre from 10:00-12:30, please speak to a member of staff for directions.

 Please note the Millennium clock will sound at 11:00 and 12:00.